lilkidsuave/QbDlGui-Reborn/README.md

-# qbdl-gui
+# QbDlGui-Reborn

-qbdl-gui is a gui for qobuz-dl by @vitiko98 and @lilkidsuave
+QbDlGui-Reborn is a gui for qobuz-dl by @vitiko98 and @lilkidsuave

 ## Features